 The cattle grazing the covercrops caused compaction in the areas around the water troughs, leading to poor strawberry plant establishment.
 While compaction is a problem in all soils, it is worse for us, because soil compaction increases chlorosis.
 The cattle grazed selectively, leading to heavy weed pressure in new strawberry beds.
 In fall 2018, we sold the cattle and purchased a flock of sheep.

 For our project, we are looking at the feasibility of grazing sheep in the cover crops that are planted between strawberry rotations.
 Immediately after plowing a strawberry field down, we are seeding the field to sorghum/sudan.
 Sorghum/Sudan is an ideal cover crop because it is a warm season grass that grows extremely fast, and it has shown to be one of the most effective cover crops for reducing replant diseases.
 Since sorghum grows so fast, it also crowds out many weeds.
 We intend to carefully steward this flock, in order that the sheep will be profitable as a separate enterprise, to balance out any losses we incur on our strawberries.

 Farmers are looking for ways to increase production per acre while minimizing risk due to things like unpredictable weather.
-If the sheep improve soil, thus profits, while at the same time being profitable as a side business, they will ‘flock’ to us to learn our techniques.
+We hope the sheep will improve soil, thus profits, while at the same time being profitable as a side business.

 - Track grazing days and feed cost saving in sheep flock.

 - Track weeding labor hours per field block.

 - Sap Testing: Using Sap tests to target nutrient deficiencies and increase poundage per acre.